Landmarks and Historic Districts

 Local Landmark Designation

 Landmark designation honors, preserves and protects buildings and areas that have been determined to have a special character and historic, architectural, or aesthetic interest or value to the city.
 There are currently 10 historic districts and 175 individual landmarks, totaling over 1,300 designated properties.

 Individual landmark designation and historic districts have the same protection and require the same procedures or review for exterior changes.

-- To nominate your property as an individual landmark, submit an Application for Individual Landmark Designation.
+To nominate your property as an individual landmark, submit an Application for Individual Landmark Designation.
 Currently, Individual Landmark Designation applications must be submitted electronically.

 All exterior changes to a designated property require review and approval through a Landmark Alteration Certificate.
 See the Design Review page for more information.